openinframap/josm-power-network-tools/README.md

 while keeping in mind that some narrow parts may have vertical separation which isn't obvious.

 Enable voltage measurement mode by pressing the `v` key or selecting the voltage estimator tool from the edit toolbar.
-Use the tool to draw a line across the busbar, perpendicular to the direction of the conductors.
+Use the tool to draw a line across all three phases of the busbar, perpendicular to the direction of the conductors.

 <img src="./docs/images/measurement.png" width="500px">